What is Schizophrenia?

 Who is at Risk for Schizophrenia?

-While genetics is currently believed to be one of the greatest risk factors for schizophrenia, a range of other environmental factors can also increase the risk of developing the condition.
-These risk factors for schizophrenia include:
+While genetics is currently believed to be one of the greatest risk factors, a range of other environmental factors can also increase the risk of developing the condition.
+These risk factors include:

 - Childhood trauma or other “adverse childhood experiences” (ACEs)